fusepoolP3/fusepoolp3.github.io/openlink-rdf-generators.md

 #### GETting the result

-The results can be retrived at the location indicated by the Location-Header in the response to the POST request.
+The results can be retrieved at the location indicated by the Location-Header in the response to the POST request.

     curl -i "http://fusepool.openlinksw.com/ext-async/status/29"